 Oxygen Sensor Training Guide

-Fast Light Off and Ultra Fast Light Off sensors employ a low resistance, high watt density heater in order to expedite warm up time.
+Fast Light Off and Ultra-Fast Light Off sensors employ a low resistance, high watt density heater in order to expedite warm up time.
 These sensors can reach operating temperature in as little as twenty seconds.
 Since vehicle emissions are at their most harmful when a vehicle is cold, FLO and UFLO are able to help reduce pollution where other sensors cannot.
 Exposed heater element shown on left.

-Planar sensors use layers of zirconia & alumina bonded together.
-This technology allows for much faster warm up of the sensor because there is a much lower mass to heat & the heater is in direct contact with the sensing portion.
-Typical warm up time for planar sensors in is the neighborhood of five to thirty seconds.
+Planar sensors use layers of zirconia and alumina bonded together.
+This technology allows for much faster warm up of the sensor because there is a much lower mass to heat and the heater is in direct contact with the sensing portion.
+Typical warm up time for planar sensors ranges from five to thirty seconds.

 Five wire wideband sensors were introduced in 1994.
 Along with four wire air fuel ratio sensors, they represent the state of the art in sensor technology.
 They eliminate the lean-rich cycling inherent in narrow-band sensors, allowing the control unit to adjust the fuel delivery and ignition timing of the engine much more rapidly.